 Vienna state opera House dress code

-Most people are confused on what is the dress code for Vienna opera house or what to wear to the opera.
+Most people are confused on what is the dress code for Vienna opera house or what to wear to Vienna state opera.
 You are not expected to be in an evening gown or black tie.
 Since most of the people here are tourists, they may not always have the luxury of carrying fancy clothes when they are traveling.
 As long as you are not in shorts or sneakers, you will be fine here.
 But what I have noticed is that most people dress up while going to the opera.
 I had the same evening gown I wore for my Moulin Rouge show and I ended up wearing that.

 Can I carry Cameras inside the Vienna State Opera House?